justmurty/debian-lxc/README.md

 # Proxmox SSH Public Key Adder

-This script simplifies adding your SSH public key to all LXC containers and virtual machines (VMs) in a Proxmox VE environment.
-It features an interactive menu that allows you to select which instances (LXC, VM, or both) to process and optionally installs the required tools for VM processing.
+This script simplifies adding your SSH public key to LXC containers and virtual machines (VMs) in a Proxmox VE environment.
+It features an interactive menu for selecting which instances to process, handles the installation of required tools for VMs, and provides clear feedback if no instances are available.

 ---

 ## Features

-- **Interactive Menu**: Select whether to process LXC containers, VMs, or both using a simple text-based interface.
+- **Interactive Selection**: Choose to process LXC containers, VMs, or both using a simple text-based interface.
-- **Public Key Input**: Enter your SSH public key via an easy-to-use input box.
+- **Tool Installation**: Automatically installs `libguestfs-tools` for VM processing, with a progress bar, if required.
-- **Optional Tool Installation**: Automatically installs `libguestfs-tools` for VM processing if required and approved by the user.
+- **Instance Detection**: Checks for available LXC containers or VMs before processing and provides appropriate feedback.
-- **Continues Processing**: Even if the tools are not installed, the script continues VM processing with limited functionality.
+- **Public Key Input**: Prompts you to enter your SSH public key in a user-friendly way.
-- **Color-Coded Output**: Clear, color-coded logs for each operation (success, warning, or error).
+- **Color-Coded Feedback**: Clear logs for each operation (success, warning, or error).

 ---